‘Bachelor’ Nick Viall Caught On Video Talking About Fantasy Suite Sex With Raven

 One week after the finale airs on ABC, Nick will make his debut on the network’s popular ballroom dance competition, Dancing with the Stars, a show that requires hours of rehearsals per day.
 This would potentially leave him little time to spend with Vanessa Grimaldi, the woman Reality Steve says Nick is still engaged to.

-Vanessa currently works and lives in Canada, so it will be interesting to see how their relationship plays out with both the long-distance factor and Nick’s dedication to his next role as celebrity dancer.
+Vanessa currently works and lives in Canada, so it will be interesting to see how their relationship plays out with both the long-distance factor and Nick’s dedication to his next role as a celebrity dancer.

 Are you surprised that Nick dished in public about Raven Gates and do you think he will marry Vanessa Grimaldi?
 Sound off in the comments below.